Clean Cities ClimAccelerator at a glance

 What are Healthy, Clean Cities?

-15 of the most ambitious mayors, municipalities and city communities in Europe to design portfolios of joined-up innovations capable of unlocking wholesale transformation across all city systems—from mobility to waste, from energy to health, and the built environment.
-The first cohort of partners includes Amsterdam, Edinburgh, Kraków, Križevci, Leuven, Madrid, Malmö, Maribor, Milan, Niš, Orléans, Sarajevo, Skopje and Vienna.
+Cities face enormous challenges to become resilient, healthy places to live, while also reaching net-zero emissions in just a few short years.
+EIT Climate-KIC is working with 15 of the most ambitious mayors, municipalities and city communities in Europe to design strategic portfolios of innovations capable of unlocking comprehensive transformation across all city systems—from mobility to waste, energy to health, and the built environment.
+The first cohort of partners includes Amsterdam, Edinburgh, Kraków, Križevci, Leuven, Madrid, Malmö, Maribor, Milan, Niš, Orléans, Sarajevo, Skopje, and Vienna.

 Who can apply to this open call?

 Clean Cities ClimAccelerator is open to small-to-medium enterprises (SMEs; must be a legal person or entity) participating on their own or SMEs in the process of incorporation.
 If your project is selected for Stage 1, the company must be legally incorporated by the end of that stage.